RikGr/blog/_posts/2022-04-25-Create-Logic-Apps-with-Azure-Queue-Connector-using-Bicep.md

           }
 ```

-Notice that for the **connection name** I used a variable azureQueueConnectionId.
+Notice that for the **connection name** I used a variable <code>azureQueueConnectionId</code>.
 This variable refers to a parameter <code>azureQueueConnectionIdParameter</code> and this parameter was declared in the main deployment bicep file as follows:

 ```
 azureQueueConnectionIdParameter: logicAppConnection.outputs.id